thu-ml/tianshou/README.md

 for say mujoco and acceleration by [envpool](https://github.com/sail-sg/envpool) by adding `--extras "mujoco envpool"`

+If you wish to install multiple extras, ensure that you include them in a single command.
+Sequential calls to `poetry install --extras xxx` will overwrite prior installations, leaving only the last specified extras installed.
+Or you may install all the following extras by adding `--all-extras`.

 Available extras are:
 - `atari` (for Atari environments)
 - `box2d` (for Box2D environments)